 Want to learn more about design in email marketing?
 Learn everything you need to know in our design guide.

-Now that we’ve talked about responsive email design best practices above, let’s see what that looks like in real emails.
+Let’s see what these responsive email design best practices look like in real emails.
 Many MailerLite customers do a great job at creating email designs that are easy to digest on mobile screens.
-Below we’ll share some of our favorites!
+Below we’ll share a few of our favorites!

 Though you can't see it in the image below, Sole Finess also nailed their email preheader (“Waffle locket included + up to 60% off sale items!”).
 This gives subscribers a tease of what to expect inside the email.
 Want to know how to best craft a preheader of your own?
 Click to read how to increase your email open rates with preheaders.